GauravDawra/Cache-Implementation/README.md

  - CL : number of lines
  - B : block size

-the size of the cache is CL * B
+The size of the cache is CL * B
 In case of n-way Associative cache, the input also requires 'n' as an input

 The cache class derives from the following three classes publically: